What is Anilines?

 Anilines are the organic compounds in the class of group coming in organic chemistry which are also called as aminobenzene or phenylamine.
 These compounds are said to be toxic in nature and also known to be one of the classes of aromatic amines.
 These are used in a wide variety of industrial and are known to possess all the characteristics of an aromatic compound.
 The aniline compounds are said to have the formula C6H5NH2 wherein the amino group is supposed to be attached to the Phenyl group.

 Anilines – Structure

-Aniline is in the form of a yellowish and somewhat brownish oily liquid having a musty and a fishy odor.
-It smells like the odor of a rotten fish.
-It is a kind of chemical substance which is flammable liquid and has an unpleasant odor.
+Aniline is in the form of a yellowish and somewhat brownish oily liquid having a musty and a fishy odour.
+It smells like the odour of a rotten fish.
+It is a kind of chemical substance which is a flammable liquid and has an unpleasant odour.
 The compound is soluble in water.
-It can also be colorless to light brown in color.
+It can also be colourless to light brown.
 It has a chemical formula of C6H5NH2 or C6H7N and since it has 6 carbon atoms, 1 nitrogen atom and 7 hydrogen atoms in its chemical formula, it is classified under organic compounds.

 Anilines – Physical Properties